Challenge the taboo of discussing your funeral

 But, it all starts with a conversion, so don’t be afraid to talk about after you’re gone and funeral arrangements.
 Although these discussions are never easy, your loved ones may thank you for it one day.

-Life cover is probably much more affordable than you expect
+Life insurance is probably much more affordable than you expect

 Taking out a life insurance policy or an over 50s plan can ensure all of the above costs are taken care of (and more).
 Ensuring the financial burden is not passed on to your family.

 Often, premiums are just a few pounds a week and with a specialist over 50s plan, there’s no medical required.